The 2026 Galway Christmas Market is expected to return this November, with dates likely to mirror recent years.

 About the Galway Christmas Markets

-What to expect if you plan on visiting the Galway Christmas Markets in 2022
+What’s on at the Galway Christmas Markets in 2026

 Visitors to this years markets can expect to find over 50 wooden chalets dotted around Eyre Square.